 - If possible, shorts are the best option possible, especially ones made from a loose, jersey fabric as they’ll be comfy, and won’t rub against your legs much.

 What about the underwear?

 As mentioned earlier, you want to consider the occasion for which you’ll be flaunting your new tan and use this to decide your underwear for the appointment.
-If you didn’t realise already, your spray tan application takes place in just your underwear, unless of course you choose specifically otherwise, so the underwear you have on will affect your tan lines.
+If you didn’t realize already, your spray tan application takes place in just your underwear, unless of course, you choose specifically otherwise, so the underwear you have on will affect your tan lines.